 5.5 Faculty

-Faculty of the BBA programme includes the following:
+Faculty of the programme is made up of the following:

 - Full-time and adjunct faculty members of CASS Europe. - Faculty members of partner universities - Affiliate international faculty members and experts - Professionals from the world of business and industry.